-Top Republicans back Trump’s efforts to contest election results
+Top Republicans back Trump’s efforts to challenge election results

 In Georgia, a new level of intraparty hostility burst into view between Republicans who have questioned the election’s integrity and those who have publicly defended it.

-Trump allies seized on the news that a small number of ballots had not been rescanned over the weekend in Fulton County, home of Atlanta.
+Trump allies seized on the news that a small number of ballots had not been scanned over the weekend in Fulton County, home of Atlanta.
 The news prompted a story from the conservative website Breitbart News — and a tweet from the president — suggesting that the additional ballots might alter the outcome.
 Critics also falsely accused Fulton County election officials of not allowing Republicans to watch the process.

-In fact, only 342 ballots were affected, and the county invited members of both political parties to Atlanta’s State Farm Arena, the elections headquarters, to observe.
-Raffensperger also attended.
+In fact, only 342 ballots were affected, and the county invited members of both political parties and a monitor from the Georgia secretary of state’s office to Atlanta’s State Farm Arena, the elections headquarters, to observe.

 A Raffensperger adviser also rejected broader claims of voter fraud.